Skip to main content

 Courses

-A brief introduction to the concepts of calculus and its applications to social and scientific fields.
-Topics include: functions and models, derivatives of algebraic and exponential functions, optimization problems, antiderivatives, and the concept of integrals.
-This is the second semester of the college math sequence designed for students interested in Biology and Life Sciences.
+An introduction to the main concepts and techniques of college algebra.
+Topics include: linear, quadratic, exponential and logarithmic functions, as well as modeling of data using functions.
+This is the first semester of the college math sequence designed for students interested in Biology and Life Sciences.
 This course fulfills the general education core requirements for Biology and Life Sciences majors who matriculated prior to Fall 2012 and has been approved by University Studies Curriculum for students matriculating in Fall 2012 or later.

 An intensive study of differential calculus and its applications, and an introduction to integrals, Topics include: limits, continuity, indeterminate forms, differentiation and integration of algebraic and transcendental functions, implicit and logarithmic differentiation, and applications to science and engineering.
 This is the first semester of the standard calculus sequence designed for students interested in Mathematics, Physics, Chemistry, Engineering and Mathematical/Computational Biology.
 This course fulfills the general education core requirements for Mathematics, Physics, Chemistry, Engineering and Mathematical/Computational Biology majors who matriculated prior to Fall 2012 and has been approved by University Studies Curriculum for students matriculating in Fall 2012 or later.